Package 'RMallow'

 dists

-Table of distances between each sequence and the modal sequence in N! space.
+Table of distance distribution in N! space.

 Value